 The storage tank is piped to the unit's domestic hot and cold water piping connections (see B in Figure 31).
 You must install a bronze or stainless steel pump to circulate water from the storage tank through the unit's domestic hot water coil.
-The pump and the tank aquastat can be wired directly to the unit's control for ease of installation.
+The pump to the optional junction box can be wired.